Accelerating Attention with Basis Decomposition: Method

 In particular, we find that choosing contiguous rows/columns, such as the first‑\(r\) or last‑\(r\) rows/columns, offers significant efficiency advantages.
 It minimizes the I/O overhead during reconstruction by avoiding scattered memory writes/reads on modern hardware such as GPUs.
 We adopt this strategy as the standard basis selection method for BD in practice.

 Let $\vec{I}\in\mathbb{R}^{r\times r}$ denote the identity matrix.
 The following identities hold for the four types of BD:

 While the theoretical reconstruction is exact, numerical residuals may arise in practice due to finite-precision arithmetic or ill-conditioned basis matrices.
 To mitigate this, we compare the reconstruction errors from the first- and last-\(r\) basis candidates and retain the one with the smaller Frobenius norm residual.
 The full procedure for \textit{row-based} Basis Decomposition is summarized in Algorithm~\ref{alg:bd} (BD decomposition) and Algorithm~\ref{alg:bd_reconstruct} (BD reconstruction), where a subset of rows is selected as the basis.
 The \textit{column-based} variant can be formulated analogously and is omitted here.
+An offset-search variant of Residual-min that further improves numerical stability is described in Appendix~\ref{sec:offset_search}.

 By losslessly replacing standard low-rank matrix multiplication with a more compact and computationally efficient alternative, BD is broadly applicable to scenarios involving low-rank multiplications.
 This includes applications such as neural network inference and data compression.